Back to UI Testing Handbook

 During development

 During development, manually verify the interaction using the InboxScreen stories.
-If it’s working as expected, you can add in an interaction test using a play function.
+If it works as expected, you can add a component test using a play function.

 Copy